On anger and forgiveness

 One very smart lady told me once (and she without doubt read it somewhere herself), that anger is the public show of our fear.
 I am not sure whether it is true physiologically (I am not a doctor, brain physiologist, psychiatrist, or anything of that sort), but I found out repeatedly that it is very helpful thinking about my anger in this way.
 When I get to the argument with my wife, it is usually very interesting to think what actually made me angry with her (and unfortunately, I am thinking that only later, too often too much later).
 There may be some justified anger, but mostly I found that there is truly some fear underneath.
 I am afraid (of course, we are afraid of those who are closest to us, because they can hurt us most), that for example she won't get my point, she won't change her behaviour, and she will therefore eventually hurt me (or our children; even worse!) again.
 By being angry I am trying to generate enough force to persuade her she is wrong, and I am right.
 Unfortunately, after twenty-three years of marriage, I have exhaustively tested it doesn't work, and the only change of hearts happens when she herself is persuaded about the need of change.

-Of course, my receipts on what to do with such fear are useless to you (giving my trust in the God’s Providence, etc.), but still I think it is better to understand our fears (and yes, as Seneca wrote, if we didn't control our fear, it controlled ourselves), then to think there is something good about it.
+Of course, my receipts on what to do with such fear are useless to you (giving my trust in the God’s Providence, etc.), but still I think it is better to understand our fears (and yes, as Seneca wrote, if we didn't control our fear, it controls ourselves), then to think there is something good about it.

 Just a thought.